The Rocketeer (film): Casting

-Casting the lead role of Cliff Secord was a struggle for the filmmakers.
-Disney executive Jeffrey Katzenberg even had one of the studio's then-staff writers, Karey Kirkpatrick, audition for the part.
+Casting the lead role of Cliff Secord was a struggle.
+Disney executive Jeffrey Katzenberg even had one of the studio's staff writers, Karey Kirkpatrick, audition for the part.
 Kevin Costner and Matthew Modine were the first actors considered for the role.
-When they both proved to be unavailable, Dennis Quaid, Kurt Russell, Bill Paxton and Emilio Estevez auditioned for the part.
-Johnny Depp was Disney's favorite choice, while Paxton commented he came "really close" to getting the lead.
-Vincent D'Onofrio turned down the role and the filmmakers were forced to continue their search.
+When they both became unavailable, Dennis Quaid, Kurt Russell, Bill Paxton, and Emilio Estevez auditioned.
+Johnny Depp was Disney's favorite choice, and Paxton commented he came "really close" to getting the lead.
+Vincent D'Onofrio declined the role and the filmmakers were forced to continue their search.

 The decision to cast Billy Campbell as Cliff Secord caused mixed emotions among Disney executives.
 Director Joe Johnston and creator Dave Stevens believed Campbell was perfect for the role, but Disney wanted an A-list actor.
 Johnston eventually convinced Disney otherwise.
-Campbell was not familiar with the comic book when he got the part but quickly read it, in addition to books on aviation.
-He also prepared by listening to 1940s period music.
-The actor had a fear of flying but overcame it with the help of the film's aerial coordinator, Craig Hosking.
+Campbell was not familiar with the comic book when he got the part but quickly read it.
+He read books on aviation and listened to 1940s period music.
+He overcame his fear of flying with the help of aerial coordinator Craig Hosking.
 To ensure his safety, Campbell was doubled for almost all of the flying sequences in conventional aircraft.
 Ultimately, a scale model devised by ILM puppeteer Tom St. Amand was used for all the rocket pack scenes.

-For the female lead of Cliff's girlfriend Jenny, Sherilyn Fenn, Kelly Preston, Diane Lane and Elizabeth McGovern were considered before Jennifer Connelly was eventually cast.
-Campbell and Connelly's working relationship eventually led to a romantic coupling, which Johnston found to be a technique for method acting that helped with their on-screen chemistry.
+For the female lead of Cliff's girlfriend Jenny, Sherilyn Fenn, Kelly Preston, Diane Lane, and Elizabeth McGovern were considered before Jennifer Connelly was eventually cast.
+Campbell and Connelly's working relationship eventually became romantic, which Johnston found to be a technique for method acting that helped with their on-screen chemistry.
 For Secord's sidekick, Peevy, Dave Stevens hoped that Lloyd Bridges would play the part, but Bridges turned it down and Alan Arkin was cast.
-The part of Neville Sinclair was offered to Jeremy Irons and Charles Dance before Timothy Dalton accepted the role.
-Lastly, the part of Eddie Valentine was written with Joe Pesci in mind, but he turned down the part, which went to Paul Sorvino.
+The part of Neville Sinclair was offered to Jeremy Irons and Charles Dance before Timothy Dalton accepted.
+Eddie Valentine was written for Joe Pesci, but he declined, so the role went to Paul Sorvino.

-Remaining cast members included Tiny Ron Taylor as Lothar, Terry O'Quinn as Howard Hughes, Jon Polito as Otis Bigelow, Ed Lauter as Agent Fitch, Eddie Jones as Malcolm the Mechanic and Robert Miranda as Spanish Johnny.
+Remaining cast members included Tiny Ron Taylor as Lothar, Terry O'Quinn as Howard Hughes, Jon Polito as Otis Bigelow, Ed Lauter as Agent Fitch, Eddie Jones as Malcolm the Mechanic, and Robert Miranda as Spanish Johnny.
 Rocketeer creator Dave Stevens has a cameo as the German test pilot who is killed when the Nazis' version of a rocket backpack explodes during the takeoff sequence.